Jan Stejskal (footballer, born 1997): First League breakthrough

 On 10 January 2019 he was loaned to FK Mladá Boleslav in Czech First League.
 In one year long loan he played in one league match for the first team and one league match for the reserve team (playing in the Bohemian Football League).
 On 1 January 2020 he made his move to Mladá Boleslav permanent.
 He played in 13 league matches for the first team.

 Stejskal joined SK Slavia Prague on a half-season loan in September 2020.
 Despite not playing for the first team in his loan spell, he joined Slavia Prague on a permanent basis on 14 January 2021, signing a contract until June 2025.
 He made his debut for the first team in the Czech Cup match against Dukla Prague on 19 January 2021.
 He made his league debut for Slavia on 23 May 2021 in the 1–1 draw at Jablonec.

 Stejskal was loaned to Olomouc for the 2021–22 season, making seven league appearances.
 He then spent time on loan at Liberec, where he didn't make a league appearance, before returning to Slavia at the start of 2023.
 During the summer of 2023, he joined second-tier side Vyškov on loan.

 On 19 July 2024, Stejskal signed a three-year contract with Pardubice.

 International career

 He had played international football at under-16, 17, 18, 19 and 21 level for Czech Republic U16, Czech Republic U17, Czech Republic U18, Czech Republic U19 and Czech Republic U21.
 He played in 23 matches.

+Personal life

+He is not related to the older Jan Stejskal, who also played as a goalkeeper and played for Czechoslovakia in the 1990 FIFA World Cup.